 If you’ve decided that your business would benefit from a DBA (an abbreviation for “Doing Business As”), you’ll want to know more about the process.
 Read ahead for more information on the filing procedures you’ll need to follow in order to secure a DBA.
 We’ll also explain a few more details about a DBA so that you’ll be informed as you start this process.

 A DBA will allow your business to operate under a specific name.

-If your business is currently an informal organization, without a DBA you are not legally allowed to represent you business under anything else than your personal name.
+If your business is currently an informal organization, without a DBA you are not legally allowed to represent your business under anything else other than your personal name.
 A DBA will allow you to market your business in a more professional way, under a name that fits the type of business you’re running.
 Also, operating under a “business name” as opposed to a personal name adds legitimacy to your business.
 You may also need a DBA before certain institutions will allow you to open an account.

-If you’re already adopted a more formal business structure, a DBA may still benefit you.
+If you’ve already adopted a more formal business structure, a DBA may still benefit you.
 Your product or service could be marketed differently to different demographics.
 Having a DBA would allow you to reach each group with targeted marketing.

 Where to file

 Depending on where your business has been formed or incorporated, you may need to file for your DBA at either the state, county, or possibly even the city level.
 It should also be noted that you would need to acquire a DBA to operate locally if your business was established in a foreign state.

 The first step when filing for a DBA is to do a preliminary check for name availability in the jurisdiction in which you will be filing.
 If the name is available, you will then need to fill out the required paperwork with the appropriate agency, and then pay any related fees.
 Some jurisdictions will also require that you publish a notice (or notices) of your company’s new alias.